 Matters specifically focused on student trustees

-Student Trustee Elections 2016
+Student Trustee Elections held annually in September

 The Election Process

 The election process begins when the board of trustees sets an election date for the student election and appoints a Returning Officer (RO) to manage the election process.
-Boards must formally appoint an RO at least 37 days before the election date.
+Boards must formally appoint a RO at least 37 days before the election date.

-Any student enrolled full time in Year 9 and above, under the age of 20, is eligible to stand for election and vote in the school election for a student representative.
+Any student enrolled full time in Year 9 and above, and under the age of 20, is eligible to stand for election and vote in the school board election for a student trustee.
 Student trustees have equal standing, voice, accountabilities and vote as other board members, but they can't be the board chair (neither can the principal nor staff trustee).
 They're not just there to be seen and not heard.

 Ensuring the students at your school have the opportunity to know what it's all about before they stand and vote is important.
 If they want to know more about the board of trustees system, or what a trustee does, they should know where to access information, and where to go to place their nomination and their vote.